To wear a heart so white” – Macbeth, William Shakespeare

 Next stop down memory lane, I am dressed in a colourful skirt and I walk in Seville in May 2011 visitingFeria del Libro.
 I remember the afternoon pleasantly fresh after a warm and humid day, and the location of Feria a vibrant hub.

-In my bag I was carrying the same book – this time in the hotel I have left not a backpack, but a suitcase with floral dresses, hats and swimming suits.
+In my bag I am carrying the same book.
+This time in the hotel is left not a backpack, but a suitcase with floral dresses, hats and swimming suits for the subterratean baths and swimming pools of Seville I have read about.

-You think you know the writer intimately if you have read a few of his books and interviews.
-You may have taken his thoughts as confessions addressed to you only; this is part of the magic of reading fiction, novel in particular.
-However, a favourite writer is another unknown person – if you happen to come across him or her once in your lifetime you are lucky.
+You think you know the writer intimately if you have read his books and followed few of his interviews.
+You may have taken his thoughts as confessions addressed to you only.
+This is part of the magic of reading fiction, novels in particular, which seem to have an autobiographical twist, or so you think.
+However, a favourite writer is another unknown person.
+If you happen to come across him or her in your lifetime you have to remember this, to avoid any inconvenience.

-At that precise moment JavierMarias was about to enter a lecture room packed with people.
-He must have ‘translated’ my gestures, same as he does in his so visual long descriptions, because he took my book, signed and handed it back to me.
+At that precise moment JavierMarias is about to enter a lecture room packed with people.
+He must have ‘translated’ my gestures before my words, same as he does in his so visual long descriptions, because he took my book, signed and handed it back to me.
+He does not smile.

-Magic happens if the phrase: ‘with a book you travel’ is taken literally!
+Magic happens when you take the phrase: ‘with a book you travel’ literally!